nklkli/AkkaStockMonitor/ReadMe.md

 The code is a slightly modified and updated version from the Pluralsight course [Building Reactive Concurrent WPF Applications with Akka.NET](https://www.pluralsight.com/courses/akka-dotnet-building-reactive-concurrent-wpf-applications).

-The chart shows (fake) real-time prices of stocks:
+The chart shows simulated real-time prices of (fake) stocks:

 ![](MainWindow.png)